 Musicians and listeners come to Doolin from all over the world to experience the magic of the sessions.
 These informal gathering of musicians, sitting around a table and playing tunes and songs, create an atmosphere that is the heartbeat of Doolin.
 In other words it is the soul of its nightlife.

 One of our favourite sessions is the Monday night in Fitzpatrick’s Bar at Hotel Doolin (only 10 mins walk from the Rainbow Hostel – see our 10 tips).
 This session happens all year round and there are always a few visitors joining the local musicians.
-They play play great tunes and plenty of songs in a friendly atmosphere.
+They play great tunes and plenty of songs in a friendly atmosphere.
 We also love when Blackie O’Connell (uilleann pipes) and Cyril O’Donoghue (bouzouki/voice) play in McDermott’s and McGann’s Pub.
-They always put in a great, lively performance.
+Kevin Griffin (banjo) and Noel O’Donoghue (flute) are some of our favourite musicians too.
+They always put in a great, lively performance and are very welcoming.